sanjay-ks23/sanjay-ks23.github.io/_posts/2025-10-04-Villareal vs Real Madrid.md

 Similar starting line-up with just Valverde in Right back.

-I have an opinion on our starting lineups, we should have found our starting lineup by now, we need to find it quickly, with the clasico coming in a few weeks.
+I have an opinion on our starting lineups.
+We should have found our starting lineup by now.
+We need to find it quickly, with the clasico coming in a few weeks.

-A pretty solid start to the half, confident on the ball and comfortable in posession.
-Ceballos is the only one who has started porrly, looks clunkier than usual.
+A pretty solid start to the half, confident on the ball and comfortable in possession.
+Ceballos is the only one who has started poorly, looks clunkier than usual.

 Feels like a lack of intensity.
 JUst walking around slowly and why does it look like I am watching the game in 0.5 speed.
 Great wingplay form both the wingers, to get the wingbacks on yellow.